 Or, call or Email for an appointment:

 The purpose of the Local History Collection is to provide the community with a reference collection on selected aspects of the history of Patchogue, Medford, Brookhaven Town, Suffolk County, Long Island, and New York State, in various formats and media, including but not limited to texts, photos, audiocassettes, and electronic resources, and to create and improve the tools that promote its accessibility.
 Approved by the Board of Trustees, October 2002.

-► Click here for A Description of Local History Room Collections, Services, Policies, & History (Revised January 2015)
+► Click here for A Description of Local History Room Collections, Services, Policies, & History (Rev. 1/15/17)

-► Click here for A Self-Guided Tour of the Celia M.Hastings Local History Room (Revised January 2015) -- includes color photos
+► Click here for A Self-Guided Tour of the Celia M.Hastings Local History Room (Rev. 1/15/17) -- includes color photos

 ► Click here to discover Who Was Celia M. Hastings? -- Article courtesy of the Long Island Advance

 ► Click here to go to the Patchogue-Medford Library History web page [rev. 3/13/17]